bxparks/AUnit/README.md

 ## Benchmarks

-AUnit consumes as much as 65% less flash memory than ArduinoUnit on an AVR platform (e.g. Arduino UNO, Nano), and 30% less flash on the Teensy-ARM platform (e.g. Teensy LC ).
+AUnit consumes as much as 65% less flash memory than ArduinoUnit 2.2 on an AVR platform (e.g. Arduino UNO, Nano), and 30% less flash on the Teensy-ARM platform (e.g. Teensy LC ).
+(ArduinoUnit 2.3 reduces the flash memory by 30% or so, which means that AUnit can still consume significantly less flash memory.)

 Here are the resource consumption (flash and static) numbers from [AceButtonTest](https://github.com/bxparks/AceButton/tree/develop/tests/AceButtonTest) containing 26 test cases using 331 `assertXxx()`